Trans-competent Chiropractor in Oakland CA

 You know that uncomfortable feeling you get when you book a health care appointment with a new practitioner?
 You’re thinking about how risky it feels to spend money on something that you’re not sure will work for your body, whether your provider will be LGBTQ friendly, or even whether your provider is trans-competent.
 Well, if you’ve been looking for a trans-competent chiropractor in Oakland, you’ve just found your home.
 I’m a queer, non-binary chiropractor who has been serving the Oakland and Berkeley community for over a decade (first as a massage therapist and now as a doctor who combines chiropractic adjustments with muscle work).
-If you’re having any sort of aches and pains that you just can’t seem to shake, I would love to invite you to come in for a free consultation to see if this would be the right fit for you.
+If you’re having any sort of aches and pains that you just can’t seem to shake, I would love to invite you to schedule a free consultation to see if this would be the right fit for you

 There has been some discussion in our community around the distinction between “friendly” and “competent” when it comes to queer and trans health care.
 Even here in the Oakland bay area, many providers are LGBTQ friendly.
 They throw up a small rainbow and smile and nod when you have to correct them about pronouns, relationship status, and preferred names.
 They are in favor of everyone having equal rights and probably aren’t going to say offensive things to you or about you just because you are queer or trans.
 If you don’t identify as female, you might cringe when they call out “Miss” so-and-so or call you “Ma’am ” in an attempt to be polite.
 But to me, there’s a difference between someone being neutral or “friendly” about me and not truly understanding a part of who I am, versus someone being “competent” in the nuances of language that I might use or prefer and well versed in the issues that come up in bodywork/healthcare for transgender people.